The Bristol Hub meets on Monday evenings between 6.30pm and 9.30pm

 Our Bristol Hub was born out of partnership with Woodlands Church.
 We mutually share a vision to be continually reproducing the life of Jesus in the people around us.
 Our Bristol Hub has become a vibrant, multicultural place which reflects city life and welcomes anyone who wants to go deeper in their faith, ask a lot of questions, and is not afraid of the messiness that often comes navigating life as a Christian in the 21st century.

 Woodlands is situated in central Bristol, not far from the University, and is close to both good train and bus routes as well as some excellent road networks.
-We are now taking applications for the 2018-19 academic year.
 Want to find out more about what it is like to journey with us?
 We’d love to hear from you.
-Please do .
+Please do get in touch.

 There is limited free parking on Woodland Road, apart from on weekdays between 9am and 5pm, when it’s Pay & Display.
 However, on weekends and evenings (after 6pm) access to the car park of the Bristol Homeopathic Hospital is available for use.
 The entrance is off Tyndall’s Park Road and the car park is to the left.
 Steps lead down from the car park directly onto Woodland Road.
 The nearest other public car park is just up Whiteladies Road in Clifton Down Shopping Centre, about a three minute walk away.

 There are also regular buses, with the nearest stops being outside BBC Broadcasting House on Whiteladies Road.

 The church is on a signed cycle route from the city centre to the Durdham Downs, and there are bike racks provided by the main entrance.